liao961120/intra/main.md

 arguably a misplaced question.
-A better approach might be to first establish the functional relationship between blood sugar level and time, after which is it possible to theorize and look for processes that give rise to the observed curve.
+A better approach might be to first establish the functional relationship between blood sugar level and time, after which is it possible to theorize and look for processes that give rise to the observed pattern.
 The blood sugar example also makes clear the importance of observing at the _correct timing_---although it is obvious in such a setting that blood sugar level should be measured _after a meal_, in EMA studies where the time series is usually analyzed as a whole with VAR models, no special attention is paid to